Dnuns/netflix-interface-clone/README.md

 # Netflix interface clone

-This project is a challenge from the DIO (Digital Inovation One) bootcamp, in which we are going to recreate the Netflix interface.
+This project  was made at DIO (Digital Inovation One) bootcamp, in which we recreate the Netflix interface.

 ### About this project